 - See your doctor as soon as possible and tell him or her that you were injured.

-- Do not sign any documents from the employer or the insurance company without talking to an attorney about it first.
+- Do not sign any documents from the employers or the insurance companies without talking to an attorney about it first.
 You may be signing away some important rights.

 - Call an experienced workers’ compensation lawyer.

 The following answers frequently asked questions regarding workers’ compensation claims.
-If you have any questions about your workers’ compensation claim, contact our worker’s comp lawyers today in St. Louis at 314-878-2537, in Joplin MO at 417-623-0900, or Toll Free ator send us an email.
-We do not charge for phone or office consultations.
+If you have injured on the job and have any questions about your workers’ compensation claim, contact our worker’s comp lawyers today for an initial consultation in St. Louis and book a free consultation at 314-878-2537, in Joplin at 417-623-0900, or Toll-Free at 800-371-8220 or send us an email.
+You can also visit our law firm for a confidential meeting.
+We do not charge for an initial consultation on the phone or office.

-We provide answers to questions regarding Workers’ Compensation benefits.
-If you have any questions, call us today in St. Louis at 314-878-2537, in Joplin MO at 417-623-0900, Toll-Free ator send us an email.
+The insurance company’s adjuster will often argue that your injury is not serious and will attempt to minimize your compensation benefits.
+We have been representing injured Missourians for 40+ years.
+We know the workers’ benefits you are entitled to receive, and we know how to get them for you.
+We provide answers to all the questions you might have.
+If you have any questions, call us today in St. Louis at 314-878-2537, in Joplin MO at 417-623-0900, Toll-Free at 800-371-8220, or send us an email or visit our law firm.
 We will evaluate your case free of charge.
 We will never take a fee unless and until we obtain a settlement or award for you.

 What if I cannot return to work?